AnnaVilardell/PR07-FinalProject/README.md

 **Goal**

-Classify if a potential student is going to enrol or not to a school. *What if would be possible to predict if a potential student will enrol to IH?*
+Classify if a potential student is going to enrol or not to a school. *What if would be possible to predict if a potential student will enrol to IH?*  *what if we could understand the potential stuents' journey to enrol?*